CRS Mapping & Transformations: Tactical Implementation in DuckDB Spatial

 Enterprise Deployment & Access Control

 Production GIS pipelines require strict access controls and resource isolation.
-DuckDB integrates with the native secrets manager and isolates data via read-only attachments and curated views — it has no GRANT/role system.
+DuckDB integrates with a native secrets manager and isolates data via read-only attachments and curated views — it has no GRANT/role system.

 Pipeline Hardening